canay45/DataScience/README.md

 # DataScience
-Role of SQL in Data Science
+Role of SQL in Data Science and worksheet of including several exercises